How to create branching dialogue

 Please note: The image above shows a "dialogue" object, which is a container for dialogue lines, not an individual dialogue line itself.
 It wraps the entire conversation.

-As described in greater detail on the pins and connections page, input pins can carry conditions for the dialogue to be triggered and output pins can be used to describe outcomes of the dialogue.
+As described in greater detail on the conditions & instructions page, input pins can carry conditions for the dialogue to be triggered and output pins can be used to describe instructions.

-Simply double-click a pin to enter plain text:
+Simply double-click a pin to open the "edit pin"-dialog:

 Besides the branching conversation approach, articy:draft supports hub-based dialogues.
 Click here for details.